drewhodson/jipe/README.md

 3. Copy jipe to your bin directory: `cp jipe ~/bin/`

 ## Usage
+Every instance of _ in your snippet is replaced with a reference to a variable containing the full text content of STDIN.

 ```bash
 echo 'hello world!' | jipe 'console.log(_.length)' # returns 12
 ```

+## TODO
+ * Add a linewise mode
+ * Add an implicit output mode

+## FAQ
+ * What if I don't want colors in my output?
+   * Use `process.stdout.write` instead of `console.log`.
+Note that this also does not implicitly print a newline.